 Herby Farro Salad with Olives, Cherry Tomatoes and Zucchini Ribbons and Summer Goodness Millet Salad.
 If you are not familiar with farro or millet, you should change that as they are delicious and so good for you!

 Pasta salads have a special place in my heart.
 I am sure that will come as no surprise.
 Pasta is the best vehicle for any flavour.
-Just choose your dressing and your vegetables to change things up.
+Just choose a dressing and vegetables to change things up.

 Orzo pasta is special.
 It is a type of pasta that is named after a grain.
 “Orzo” in Italian means “barley”.
 It is ideal for soups and salads because of its shape.
 It’s also amazing in one pan dinners like my Lemon Chicken Orzo or Orzo Pasta with Roasted Butternut Squash.

 I’ve mentioned earlier that pastas are perfect to be a flavour carrier but it could also be quite plain if not seasoned sufficiently.